waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-# Ilex Forest: Farfetch'd Puzzle (Search Phase)
+# Ilex Forest: Farfetch'd Puzzle (Search Failed)

-- **Objective:** Locate the missing Farfetch'd within the enclosed puzzle area.
+- **Objective:** Locate the missing Farfetch'd.
-- **Current Status:** A systematic search is underway.
-The Farfetch'd is not at its reset point (15, 25), and interacting with the empty tile has no effect.
-The search pattern involves sweeping each row of the accessible area.
+- **Conclusion:** A complete, systematic search of the entire enclosed puzzle area has been conducted.
+The Farfetch'd is NOT present.
+- **New Hypothesis:** The puzzle reset requires an external trigger to make the Farfetch'd reappear, or it has moved to another section of Ilex Forest entirely.
+The next step is to leave this puzzle area and explore other paths within the forest.

 # Untested Hypotheses & Test Plans